 As part of her ongoing work with at-risk students, Ryan played an integral role in the implementation of a $35,000 Mark Wahlberg Youth Foundation Grant, which went toward strategies that supported 50 students who sought an alternative high school route.
 It included creating the first online courses at the school, remedial instruction access and more.

 Ryan was selected as the school’s social studies department head and takes the lead on curriculum development.
 She continually strives to learn and improve her Common Core teaching and learning strategies to better align with district and state goals.

-She is an alumna of the University of Massachusetts, where she received a Bachelor of Arts in history in 2006 and a master’s in education in 2008.
-She continues to take professional development classes and has goals to pursue a graduate degree in education administration and policy.
+She is an alumna of the University of Massachusetts, where she received a Bachelor of Arts in history in 2006, Master’s in Education in 2008, and a Certificate of Advanced Graduate Studies in Educational Leadership in 2018.

 "Educational equity is more than the latest educational buzzword.
 It is a belief, a mindset, a mode of operation, a conviction, a..." (read more)

 The Republican | Jun 14 , 2016 | Springfield, MA

 WFXT-TV | FOX | Nov 13 , 2015 | Dedham, MA